Baseball Coaching Staff

 Brown worked in the George Mason athletic department for the next two years, earning his B.S. degree in government and political science in 1980.
 He was named the third head coach in George Mason baseball history when Walt Masterson, who was the head coach for two years, retired in 1981.

 Since Brown has been the head coach, 27 Patriots have been drafted by major league baseball clubs and several others have been signed as free agents.
-Four of the drafted players -- Mike Draper, Chris Widger, Mike Colangelo and Shawn Camp -- have reached the major leagues.
+Five of the drafted players -- Mike Draper, Chris Widger, Mike Colangelo, Shawn Camp and Justin Bour -- have reached the major leagues.
 Draper, drafted by the New York Yankees in 1988, became the first former Patriot to reach the majors when he played with the New York Mets in 1993, while Widger has played with the Seattle Mariners (1995-96, 2000), the Montreal Expos (1997-2000), the Yankees (2002), the St. Louis Cardinals (2003) and Chicago White Sox (2005).
 Colangelo was called up by the Anaheim Angels in June 1999 and appeared in one game before being lost to an injury for the rest of the season, but he saw action with the San Diego Padres in 2001 and with the Oakland Athletics in 2002.
 Camp spent the 2004 season with the Kansas City Royals and he has pitched every year in the majors since.
+Bour was first called up by the Miami Marlins in 2014.

 In 2005, Widger became the first Patriot to compete in a World Series.
 He added to that honor by bringing home a World Series ring as he had an RBI in the series for the world champion Chicago White Sox.

-Two other former players of Brown's to make a mark in major league baseball is Dayton Moore.
-The former infielder was named the general manager of the Kansas City Royals in May of 2006 and he brought along former Mason player J.J.
-Picollo as Director of Player Development.
+One other former player of Brown's to make a mark in major league baseball is Dayton Moore.
+The former infielder was named the general manager of the Kansas City Royals in May of 2006 and he brought along former Mason players J.J.
+Picollo (Assistant GM - Player Personnel), Lonnie Goldberg (Director - Scouting) and Ken Munoz (Regional scout).

 Keeping the tradition of the sport and the University, Brown and his staff work closely with the community and local baseball organizations.
 With both winter and summer player camps, as well as winter coaching clinics, Brown and his staff actively take part in the development and promotion of baseball throughout the Northern Virginia community.